WAVE: Learning Unified & Versatile Audio-Visual Embeddings with Multimodal LLM: Abstract

 \section{Abstract}

 While embeddings from multimodal large language models (LLMs) excel as general-purpose representations, their application to dynamic modalities like audio and video remains underexplored.
 We introduce WAVE (\textbf{u}nified \& \textbf{v}ersatile \textbf{a}udio-\textbf{v}isual \textbf{e}mbeddings), the first LLM-based embedding that creates a unified representation space for text, audio, and video modalities.
 WAVE employs a novel hierarchical feature fusion strategy and a joint multi-modal, multi-task training approach to enable two key capabilities: any-to-any cross-modal retrieval and the generation of prompt-aware embeddings tailored to user instructions.
 Experimentally, WAVE sets a new state-of-the-art on the MMEB-v2 video benchmark and achieves superior results in audio and video-to-audio retrieval.
 Its prompt-aware nature also yields remarkable performance in multimodal question answering, significantly outperforming existing embedding models.
 Ablation studies validate our joint training strategy, demonstrating improved performance across all modalities.
 With a newly introduced benchmark for versatile audio-visual learning, WAVE opens up broad possibilities for cross-modal, any-to-any applications.
-Our code, checkpoints, and data will be released.
+Our code and checkpoints are released at \href{https://github.com/TCL606/WAVE}{https://github.com/TCL606/WAVE}.